 All work must be owned by you.
 We aim for original work, but if you have published your work on a personal blog, you can re-purpose it for us.
 Please note you retain copyright for your work.
 We simply ask that you mention Farmer-ish as the original publisher if your work appears elsewhere.
 Please also note that we do not accept submissions written in part by generative AI or submissions edited heavily by AI.
 We want to hear your human voice.

 For our quarterly online issues, we do not offer pay at this time, but submission is free.
-Our journal also reaches approximately 75,000 readers per year, so your writing will reach a wide audience.
+Our online journal also reaches approximately 75,000 readers per year, so your writing will reach a wide audience.
 For our print annuals, we offer a $25 honorarium or a copy of the book.

 Be sure to review our About page, as well as past issues, to get an idea of what we’re about before submitting.